nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 - `tag delete potential` Deletes the `potential` tag from the address book.
-- `tag delete potential high-priority` Deletes the `potential` and `high-priority` tags from address book.
+- `tag delete potential highPriority` Deletes the `potential` and `highPriority` tags from address book.

 ### Filtering client entries : `filter`